 - 3.1 Participation as a tenderer or subscriber in the auction process is generally limited to members, candidates for membership and MAPA operators.
 All subscribers for capacity on a syndicate must be in compliance with requirements relating to solvency and funds at Lloyd's and must have complied with any cash calls.
-Candidates for membership must be able to demonstrate that they have sufficient funds available to meet the requirements set by the Council of Lloyd's to be permitted to underwrite in the following year of account up to the total amount of capacity acquired in the auctions of the current year in question. - 3.2 Members of syndicates for the current year of account may offer to dispose of their capacity irrespective of their compliance with solvency and other requirements. - 3.3 If a member dies during the current year in question, his capacity, including any acquired the current year prior to his demise, may be offered for disposal by any members' agent acting on behalf of his estate.
-See section 14 below for the arrangements for Names who die during the last few months of the year. - 3.4 Issuers are the only persons permitted to submit orders on behalf of participants in an auction.
-The following may register as Issuers: - members' agents; - certain corporate members and corporate candidates; - managing agents. - NB Those wishing to act as Issuers in the current year in question must register by completing Form A which is set out at the end of the Auction Rules.
-This must be returned to the Auction Office by 30 September of that year. - 3.5 Capacity to be acquired pursuant to subscription orders issued on behalf of candidate corporate members, taken on its own or with other capacity already acquired in an auction earlier in the current year in question, cannot exceed three percent of the latest estimated syndicate stamp figure for the following year of account unless the relevant managing agent gives its prior consent by signing and submitting Part I of Form C to the Auction Office.
+Candidates for membership must be able to demonstrate that they have sufficient funds available to meet the requirements set by the Council of Lloyd's to be permitted to underwrite in 2021 up to the total amount of capacity acquired in the 2020 auctions. - 3.2 Members of syndicates for the 2020 year of account may offer to dispose of their capacity irrespective of their compliance with solvency and other requirements. - 3.3 If a member dies during 2020, his capacity, including any acquired in 2020 prior to his demise, may be offered for disposal by any members' agent acting on behalf of his estate.
+See section 15 below for the arrangements for Names who die during the last few months of the year. - 3.4 Issuers are the only persons permitted to submit orders on behalf of participants in an auction.
+The following may register as Issuers: - members' agents; - certain corporate members and corporate candidates; - managing agents.

+- NB Those wishing to act as Issuers in 2020 must register by completing Form A which is set out at the end of the Auction Rules.
+This must be returned to the Auction Office by Wednesday 30 September 2020. - 3.5 Capacity to be acquired pursuant to subscription orders issued on behalf of candidate corporate members, taken on its own or with other capacity already acquired in an auction earlier in 2020, cannot exceed three percent of the latest estimated syndicate stamp figure for 2021 unless the relevant managing agent gives its prior consent by signing and submitting Part I of Form C to the Auction Office.